Adv Rina Meyer

 For appointments: Michelle Jooste (email@example.com)

-The University of Stellenbosch has decided to appoint an ombudsman who acts totally independently and who, furthermore, is not on the payroll of the University.
+The University of Stellenbosch has decided to appoint an ombudsman who acts totally independently.
 In doing so, the University has created a channel through which appropriate attention can be given to all problems and complaints from students, parents of students or personnel that the existing University structures are unable to deal with satisfactorily according to the normal channels, or that the existing structures are, for whatever reason, inadequate, as apparent from sufficient motivation presented by the complainant or complainants.

 'OMBUD' – WHAT DOES IT MEAN?